LuemmelSec/CovertChannel/README.md

 # Intro
-This is an alternative of the built-on covert channel option for the P4wnP1 aloa (https://github.com/RoganDawes/P4wnP1_aloa)
+This is an alternative to the built-in covert channel option for the P4wnP1 aloa (https://github.com/RoganDawes/P4wnP1_aloa)
 that goes over a raw HID and USB rather than WiFi.

 # How to use